stwe/DatatablesBundle/Resources/doc/installation.md

 # Getting Started With SgDatatablesBundle

-This Bundle integrates the jQuery DataTables 1.10.x plugin into your Symfony2 application.
+This Bundle integrates the jQuery DataTables 1.10.x plugin into your Symfony application.

 ## Installation